-15 COURSE OR COURSE OPTION WHAT WAS TAKEN AND WHEN COGNITIVE (partially fulfilled by 515) Any ONE of the following courses: PSYC 506 Learning and Memory PSYC 533 Cognitive Development in Children PSYC 612 Current Issues in Social Cognition 4) GERO 620 Psychology of Aging 5) PSYC 612 Social Neuroscience 6) PSYC 612 Social Psychological Understanding of Cultural Psychology 7) PSYC 545 Neuropsychology 8) PSYC 612 Mind &amp; Society: Perspectives on Misinformation, Conspiracy Theories, and Science Denial OR Other approved sequence described below: DEVELOPMENTAL (partially fulfilled by 515, 619, 512, 595, and a developmentally focused diprac (Couple, Child, Family or Lifespan) Any ONE of the following courses: 1) PSYC 533 Cognitive Development of Children 2) PSYC 534 Social and Emotional Development in Children 3) PSYC 599 Developmental, Cognitive and Affective Neuroscience 4) CERO 620 Development of Aging 4) GERO 620 Psychology of Aging OR other approved sequence described below: SOCIAL Select any version of 512 or 612 (ONE required) OR other approved sequence described below: BIOLOGICAL Select ONE of the following courses: PSYC 540 Cognitive Neuroscience PSYC 547 Functional Neuroanatomy and Behavior PSYC 599 Developmental, Cognitive and Affective Neuroscience PSYC 612 Social Neuroscience (please note, does NOT fulfill Category B) PSYC 545 Neuropsychology NSCI 525 Advanced Overview of Neuroscience II OR Other approved sequence described below:
+COURSE OR COURSE OPTION WHAT WAS TAKEN AND WHEN

+COGNITIVE (partially fulfilled by 515) Any ONE of the following courses: 1) PSYC 506 Learning and Memory 2) PSYC 533 Cognitive Development in 3) PSYC 612 Current Issues in Social Cognition 4) PSYC 612 Metacognition and Embodiment 5) GERO 620 Psychology of Aging 6) PSYC 612 Social Neuroscience 7) PSYC 612 Social Psychological Understanding of Cultural Psychology 8) PSYC 545 Neuropsychology 9) PSYC 612 Mind & Society: Perspectives on Misinformation, Conspiracy Theories, and Science Denial OR Other approved sequence described below: DEVELOPMENTAL (partially fulfilled by 515, 619, 512, 595, and a developmentally focused diprac (Couple, Child, Family or Lifespan) Any ONE of the following courses: 1) PSYC 533 Cognitive Development of Children 2) PSYC 534 Social and Emotional Development in Children 3) PSYC 599 Developmental, Cognitive and Affective Neuroscience 4) GERO 620 Psychology of Aging OR other approved sequence described below: SOCIAL Select any version of 512 or 612 (ONE required) OR other approved sequence described below: BIOLOGICAL Select ONE of the following courses: 1) PSYC 540 Cognitive Neuroscience 2) PSYC 547 Functional Neuroanatomy and Behavior 3) PSYC 599 Developmental, Cognitive and Affective Neuroscience 4) PSYC 612 Social Neuroscience (please note, does NOT fulfill Category B) 5) PSYC 545 Neuropsychology 6) NSCI 525 Advanced Overview of Neuroscience II OR Other approved sequence described below:

+COURSE OR COURSE OPTION WHAT WAS TAKEN AND WHEN

+INTEGRATIVE

-COURSE OR COURSE OPTION WHAT WAS TAKEN AND WHEN INTEGRATIVE Select ONE of the following courses: PSYC 533 Cognitive Development in Children PSYC 540 Cognitive Neuroscience PSYC 612 Current Issues in Social Cognition GERO 620 Psychology of Aging PSYC 612 Social Neuroscience PSYC 612 Social Psychological Understanding of Cultural Psychology PSYC 545 Neuropsychology PSYC 599 Developmental, Cognitive and Affective Neuroscience
+Select ONE of the following courses:

+- 1) PSYC 533 Cognitive Development in Children - 2) PSYC 540 Cognitive Neuroscience - 3) PSYC 612 Current Issues in Social Cognition - 4) GERO 620 Psychology of Aging - 5) PSYC 612 Social Neuroscience - 6) PSYC 612 Social Psychological Understanding of Cultural Psychology - 7) PSYC 545 Neuropsychology - 8) PSYC 599 Developmental, Cognitive and Affective Neuroscience

 These course requirements address all the APA requirements as well as the clinical area requirements.
 These requirements map onto the departmental course requirements in the following way.
-The department requires that students take two courses in quantitative methods, and four courses from the biological/cognitive bases of behavior and social bases of behavior.
+The department requires that students take two courses in quantitative methods.
 By fulfilling the clinical area quantitative methods requirement, clinical students fulfill the departmental quantitative methods.
-The Graduate Student Handbook further stipulates that all students must take at least one course from the biological/cognitive bases of behavior, and one from the social bases of behavior, clinical students must be sure to take at least one course from the biological/cognitive bases of behavior, clinical students must be sure to take at least one course from the biological/cognitive bases of behavior.
-These include Cognitive Neuroscience (540), Neuropsychology (545), Functional Neuroanatomy and Behavior (547), and Learning and Memory (506).
-In addition, based on research interests, some students elect to take Introduction to Functional Magnetic Resonance Imaging (555), which also fulfills the departmental biological/cognitive bases of behavior are marked with \\\.
 Students must ensure they have completed all departmental course requirements prior to finishing the qualifying exam (i.e., prior to the end of the Fall semester of the 4th year).